 The Research Department is conducting ongoing student and faculty satisfaction surveys as well as quantitative studies to determine appropriateness in placement and success rates for students based on their placement.
-A pilot of the co-requisite course paired with English Freshman Comp. has indicated initial positive results.
-Research related to students' success rates by student groups will be conducted to assess any particular disproportionate impacts.
+A pilot of a the co-curricular course paired with English Freshman Comp. has indicated initial positive results.
+Ongoing research will be conducted.

-Ongoing professional development and informational meetings will be maintained with faculty teaching the co-requisite classes and with counselors working with students on the interpretation of their placement recommendations and success strategies.
+Ongoing professional development and informational meetings will be maintained with faculty teaching the co-curricular classes and with counselors working with students on the interpretation of their placement recommendations and success strategies.

 Through the College's governance structure, compliance with Ed Code 78213 (AB 705) will be monitored and maintained.
-This includes the requirement to complete transfer level English and math in the first year and not placing students into below transfer level math and English.